pewpewshoot/Scumbag-sub-goal/README.md

 ![Showcase.](/showcases/shortcut.png)

 ## OBS Studio
-Create a new broswer source and paste in the path to your shortcut.html file in this format
+Create a new browser source and paste in the path to your shortcut.html file in this format
 > file:///C:/Users/Admin/Downloads/scum/shortcut.html
 - DO NOT SELECT LOCAL FILE